 - Face Stealer: The Bug.

-- Fainting: An Emotional Faint happens after the Bug gets into his new Edgar suit.
-Edgar's wife Beatrice tells him that "Your skin is hanging off your bones."
-The Bug pulls Edgar's face back into a horrible distorted mask and Beatrice faints dead away.
+- Faint in Shock: After the Bug gets into his new Edgar suit, Edgar's wife Beatrice tells him that "Your skin is hanging off your bones."
+The Bug pulls Edgar's face back into a horribly distorted mask and Beatrice faints dead away.

-- The Bug clearly despises humans, and refers to them by a variety of unflattering terms, including "undeveloped pond-scum," "monkey-boys," "meat-sacks" and "milk-suckers."
+- The Bug clearly despises humans, and refers to them by a variety of unflattering terms, including "undeveloped pond-scum", "monkey-boys", "meat-sacks", and "milk-suckers".
 The rest of his species, according to K, are probably very much the same.
+Agent K is also ready to return fire on Edgar, likely in an effort to trigger the inferiority complex he spoke to J of earlier.

-- Fanservice: Linda Fiorentino getting kidnapped by a giant disguised insect from space, struggling to scape all while showing us her rather lovely buttocks and legs.
-Likewise, when she gets stuck in a nearby tree for a good deal of the final battle.
+- Fanservice: Linda Fiorentino in a short skirt means that when she's kidnapped by a giant disguised insect from space and she's struggling to escape, she's showing us her rather lovely legs.
+Likewise, when she clings to a nearby tree for a good deal of the final battle.

 K: Push the little red button.